hbivnm/Venom-Crosshairs/README.md

 Check out the releases and download [here](https://github.com/hbivnm/Venom-Crosshairs/releases).

 ## Tutorial / Installation
-**NOTE:** If you already have an old custom/weapon-specific crosshair folder in `\tf\custom` delete it or rename it to `VenomCrosshairsConfig`
+**NOTE:** If you already have an old custom/weapon-specific crosshair folder in `\tf\custom` delete it or rename it to `_VenomCrosshairsConfig`

 1. Download the latest release found [here](https://github.com/hbivnm/Venom-Crosshairs/releases).
-2. Extract the folder named `VenomCrosshairs` to a directory of your liking (except `\tf\custom`).
+2. Extract the folder named `VenomCrosshairs` to a directory of your liking (that is NOT `\tf\custom`).
 3. Run `VenomCrosshairs.exe` and customize your weapon-specific crosshair config.
 4. Hit "Install/Update" to install config.
 5. Set `cl_crosshair_file ""` in Team Fortress 2.

 **NOTE:** Malwarebytes may report the executable as `MachineLearning/Anomalous.X%`, you will have to manually exclude the `VenomCrosshairs` folder to be able to use Venom Crosshairs alongside Malwarebytes.
-A more detailed explanation to this issue can be found [here](https://forums.malwarebytes.com/topic/271784-machinelearninganomalous100-all-my-c-projects/) and [also here](https://forums.malwarebytes.com/topic/238670-machinelearninganomalous-detections-and-explanation/), explained by a Staff member on Malwarebytes forum.
+More details on this issue can be found [here](https://forums.malwarebytes.com/topic/271784-machinelearninganomalous100-all-my-c-projects/) and [also here](https://forums.malwarebytes.com/topic/238670-machinelearninganomalous-detections-and-explanation/), explained by a Staff member on Malwarebytes forum.

 # Help / FAQ
 See the [wiki](https://github.com/hbivnm/Venom-Crosshairs/wiki).